Retirement Retirement planning: Contribution limits for 2026

 Adam leads J.P.
 Morgan Wealth Management's Wealth Planning and Advice team, which is responsible for wealth planning, thought leadership and strategic planning for individual clients.
 This national group of former practicing lawyers, CPA ...More

 Adam leads J.P.
 Morgan Wealth Management's Wealth Planning and Advice team, which is responsible for wealth planning, thought leadership and strategic planning for individual clients.
-This national group of former practicing lawyers, CPAs, Certified Financial Planners™ and other financial professionals provides expertise to individual clients in estate and tax planning strategies, financial planning and modeling, retirement planning, restricted and control stock and stock option management, business succession planning, pre- and post- transactional planning, concentrated position management and other personal planning strategies.
+This national group of former practicing lawyers, CPAs, Certified Financial Planners™ and other financial professionals provides expertise to individual clients in estate and tax planning strategies, wealth planning and modeling, retirement planning, restricted and control stock and stock option management, business succession planning, pre- and post- transactional planning, concentrated position management and other personal planning strategies.
 The team provides internal training to the J.P.
 Morgan Wealth Management sales force on these topics and also creates content for distribution to the public.

 Prior to his current role, Adam led the Wealth Management department for J.P.
 Morgan Securities and for Bear Stearns.
 He has extensive experience with sophisticated family business and succession planning, philanthropic planning, estate and gift tax management techniques, discounted gifting transactions, estate litigation, goals-based planning, asset allocation, monetization and hedging techniques, and the taxation and analysis of employee stock options.